Volvulus

-A volvulus is when a loop of intestine twists around itself and the mesentery that supports it, resulting in a bowel obstruction.
+A volvulus is a bowel obstruction resulting from a loop of intestine twisting around itself and its supporting mesentery.
 Symptoms include abdominal pain, abdominal bloating, vomiting, constipation, and bloody stool.
 Onset of symptoms may be rapid or more gradual.
 The mesentery may become so tightly twisted that blood flow to part of the intestine is cut off, resulting in ischemic bowel.
 In this situation there may be fever or significant pain when the abdomen is touched.

 Risk factors include a birth defect known as intestinal malrotation, an enlarged colon, Hirschsprung disease, pregnancy, and abdominal adhesions.
 Long term constipation and a high fiber diet may also increase the risk.
-The most commonly affected part of the intestines in adults is the sigmoid colon with the cecum being second most affected.
+The most commonly affected part of the intestines in adults is the sigmoid colon, with the cecum being the second most affected.
 In children the small intestine is more often involved.
 The stomach can also be affected.
 Diagnosis is typically with medical imaging such as plain X-rays, a GI series, or CT scan.

 Initial treatment for sigmoid volvulus may occasionally occur via sigmoidoscopy or with a barium enema.
 Due to the high risk of recurrence, a bowel resection within the next two days is generally recommended.
 If the bowel is severely twisted or the blood supply is cut off, immediate surgery is required.
 In a cecal volvulus, often part of the bowel needs to be surgically removed.
 If the cecum is still healthy, it may occasionally be returned to a normal position and sutured in place.

 Cases of volvulus were described in ancient Egypt as early as 1550 BC.
 It occurs most frequently in Africa, the Middle East, and India.
 Rates of volvulus in the United States are about 2–3 per 100,000 people per year.
 Sigmoid and cecal volvulus typically occurs between the ages of 30 and 70.
 Outcomes are related to whether or not the bowel tissue has died.
 The term volvulus is from the Latin "volvere"; which means "to roll".